lopezunwired/meanStack/README.md

 ## Getting Started

 Create a new directory on your workstation and initialize for git.
 Clone this repository and browse to the studios-mean4 project directory for the remaining commands below.
-Make sure you have angular and node installed by entering the following commands.
-You will need to have Node installed from the UHG App Store if you do not have it installed.
+Make sure you have angular and node installed and check using the following commands.
 Other components can be installed with node package manager (npm).

 ```
 node -v